Crc011220/personalweb/src/posts/spark/Spark-Core.md

 #### Map()
-- 默认情况下，新创建的RDD分区数量和之前的RDD分区数量相同
-- 默认情况下，数据所在的分布也不会变
-- 数据将所有的RDD执行完，才会执行下一个操作
+- By default, the number of partitions in a newly created RDD is the same as the number of partitions in the previous RDD.
+- By default, the distribution of data does not change.
+- Data will execute all RDDs before proceeding to the next operation.

 #### Filter()
-- 可能会导致数据倾斜，会导致性能下降
+- May cause data skew, leading to performance degradation.

 #### FlatMap()
-- 与map()类似，但是可以返回多个元素
-- 拆开一个元素，然后再重新组合
-- map没有扁平化的能力
+- Similar to map(), but can return multiple elements.
+- Breaks down an element and then recombines it.
+- Map does not have the ability to flatten.

 #### GroupBy()
-- 按照key进行分组
-- 相同key的数据会被聚合到一起
-- 不会改变分区数量
+- Groups by key.
+- Data with the same key will be aggregated together.
+- Does not change the number of partitions.
-- 存在shuffle操作
+- Shuffle operation exists.

 :::info
 ### Shuffle
-- 为了解决数据倾斜问题，Spark会自动进行shuffle操作
-- 所有的数据必须分组后才能执行后续操作
-- 落盘操作会将数据写入磁盘
-- shuffle操作会将数据重新分配到不同的分区，以便每个分区的数据量相似
-- shuffle操作会消耗大量的网络带宽和磁盘IO
+- To solve the problem of data skew, Spark will automatically perform shuffle operations.
+- All data must be grouped before subsequent operations can be executed.
+- Disk operations will write data to disk.
+- Shuffle operations will redistribute data to different partitions so that each partition has a similar amount of data.
+- Shuffle operations consume a lot of network bandwidth and disk IO.
 :::

 #### Distinct()
-- 分布式去重
+- Distributed deduplication.
-- 分组 + shuffle操作
+- Grouping + shuffle operation.

 #### KV methods
-- use `parallelizePairs` to create a RDD of key-value pairs
+- Use `parallelizePairs` to create an RDD of key-value pairs.
-- use `mapValues` to apply a function to the values of the RDD
+- Use `mapValues` to apply a function to the values of the RDD.
-- use `groupByKey` to group values by key
+- Use `groupByKey` to group values by key.
-- use `reduceByKey` to aggregate values by key
+- Use `reduceByKey` to aggregate values by key.

 ### Actions
+- Make the data flow and trigger computation.
 - `collect` - returns an array that contains all the elements of the RDD.
 - `reduce` - reduces the elements of the RDD using a function.
 - `count` - returns the number of elements in the RDD.